Red Dwarf: The Promised Land: Plot

-A fleet of warships are helmed by the 'felis sapiens', under the tyrannical rule of Rodon, the ruthless feral cat leader who has vowed to wipe out all cats who worship anyone but him.
-Three cat clerics are to be executed for this crime, but manage to escape.
+A fleet of warships are helmed by the 'felis sapiens', under the tyrannical rule of Rodon (Ray Fearon), the ruthless feral cat leader who has vowed to wipe out all cats who worship anyone but him.
+Three cat clerics (Tom Bennett, Mandeep Dhillon and Lucy Pearman) are to be executed for this crime, but manage to escape.
 They steal a shuttle and set course for their 'birthplace' to find their god.
-Meanwhile, Lister has spent weeks going through the areas of the ship that he has not investigated since he left stasis, including the cargo bays where amongst other things he finds the reboot-disc for Holly, the ship's computer who was lost years earlier.
-Booting it up, they discover that Holly has been restored from his original startup file, and fails to recognise the crew.
+Meanwhile, Dave Lister (Craig Charles) has spent weeks going through the areas of the ship that he has not investigated since he left stasis, including the cargo bays where amongst other things he finds the reboot disc for Holly, the ship's computer who was lost years earlier.
+Booting it up, they discover that Holly (Norman Lovett) has been restored from his original startup file, and fails to recognise the crew.
 After discovering that the ship is all but abandoned and serves no logistical purpose, Holly follows his pre-programmed instructions to dispose of the ship by destroying it.
-Unable to convince him otherwise, Lister, Kryten, Rimmer and Cat all flee in Starbug to find a new ship.
+Unable to convince him otherwise, Lister, Kryten (Robert Llewellyn), Rimmer (Chris Barrie) and Cat (Danny John-Jules) all flee in Starbug to find a new ship.

 They eventually stumble upon a ship called the Iron Star, a derelict vessel outfitted with technology that is far superior to that of Red Dwarf.
 Immediately they discover a new form of hologrammatic projection technology called 'Diamond Light', which is more powerful than 'Hard Light', giving holograms abilities akin to superheroes, merging hard light projections with soft light projections.
 Deciding to ignore all the safety precautions, Rimmer has his own program converted to Diamond Light, giving him amazing powers and choosing his superhero name as "The Mighty Light", but after a few minutes he shuts down.
 He discovers that by recklessly using the technology before running safety tests, he has destroyed his Light Bee's battery, which now only has a few minutes of power and thus he can only exist if he is plugged into a mains power supply.
 Exploring the ship more, they stumble upon the three cat clerics who instantly recognise Lister as their god.
 Lister tries to set things right, but Kryten advises against it as their faith is all they have.
 The clerics reveal they have fled from Rodon who seeks them and the Anubis Stone, a mystical stone wielding great power; however, Kryten quickly determines that the stone is actually polished beetle dung.